-a.
-Extent of the impact - The visual impacts of the site will be limited due to the undulating landscape of the area, existing screening and the proposed inclusion of additional screening around boundaries.
+- a.
+Extent of the impact The visual impacts of the site will be limited due to the flat landscape of the area, existing screening and the proposed inclusion of additional screening around boundaries.
 Any visual impacts are not likely to be significant due to the low level nature of the development and would be addressed within the Landscape and Visual Impact Assessment which would accompany any subsequent application.
 As previously stated a detailed Flood Risk Assessment will be undertaken and mitigation measures included as necessary.
-Careful consideration has been given to Dove Bridge a designated scheduled monument and a Grade II listed building which is located .7km to the north of the site.
-However, due to the existing natural screening low nature of the panels and flat topography it is expected that the Proposals will not cause any visual impacts.
-Any potential impacts during the construction phase can be controlled through planning conditions.
+Any potential impacts during the construction phase can be controlled through planning conditions. - The transfrontier nature of the impact No significant transfrontier impacts are envisaged.

-- b.
-The transfrontier nature of the impact No significant transfrontier impacts are envisaged. - c.
-The magnitude and complexity of the impact -In terms of magnitude, the relative lack of environmental sensitivity of the immediate surrounding area means that the impacts are likely to be proportionately less significant than in more sensitive areas.
+- c.
+The magnitude and complexity of the impact In terms of magnitude, the relative lack of environmental sensitivity of the immediate surrounding area means that the impacts are likely to be proportionately less significant than in more sensitive areas.
 In terms of complexity, the principle impacts have been defined above and are not considered as complex in nature and are clearly understandable.
 These issues would be expected to be addressed in any subsequent planning application. - d.
 The probability of the impact Although impacts are likely to arise from the development during construction and operation, it is considered that these will be limited and these are not expected to be significant. - e.
 The duration, frequency and reversibility of the impact Although the proposed development is for 25 years, at the end of the operation of the solar panels, site restoration will be relatively simple, with no long term impacts or pollution issues remaining on site.
 Due to the continued grazing of the land throughout its lifespan and the limited construction involvement in the installation of the development, potential impacts are all reversible.